torokd/postman-newman-demo-td/README.md

 ## 👀 What is this project?
 This is a Postman + Newman demo based on the public [DummyJSON](https://dummyjson.com) API — a free-to-use mock API created by a developer for learning and testing purposes.

 This project is a semi-automated API testing imaginary project.
 The requirement was it should be comfortable for the manual and automated testers as well.
-I tried to make a project strucure and the user frameworks and tools to reach this goal.
+I tried to combine the proper project strucure, the used frameworks and tools to achieve this goal.

 The content of the project is mostly:
 - Contract testing